ruilov/mkt_making_game/README.md

-# Simple mkt making app
+# Market making game

 ## General design

 The backend uses the [Google App Engine](https://appengine.google.com/) for hosting and its datastore for database.
 The backend code is in python, uses webapp2 as the framework for serving pages (Web Server Gateway Interface) and jinja2 for server side templating, although used sparingly.

-The frontend is in javascript using Google's AngularJS framework which is Single Page Application framework, meaning much of the business logic is moved to the client side.
+The frontend is in javascript using Google's AngularJS framework which is a Single Page Application framework, meaning much of the business logic is moved to the client side.
 The frontend also uses Bootstrap for CSS components.

 The backend servers HTML pages and also provides a number of APIs which are used for reading/writing to the database.